disciplechoi/disciplechoi.github.io/_posts/2021-06-22-basic-network-2.md

 ---

-This post is referenced from IT Networking Fundamentals For Complete Biginners, Udemy [Full link](https://www.udemy.com/course/it-networking-fundamentals/learn/lecture/7307090#notes)
+I've just started taking a network course in Udemy since I realized that I am sooo bad at networking -_______- This post is referenced to IT Networking Fundamentals For Complete Biginners, Udemy If you guys want to look at it, here is the link!
+[Full link](https://www.udemy.com/course/it-networking-fundamentals/learn/lecture/7307090#notes)